Watch: Country Singer Thomas Rhett’s Romantic Gesture for Expectant Wife Will Make You Swoon

 The two, who married in 2012, recently adopted young Willa from Uganda and has already been bonding with her daddy.
 Earlier this week, Rhett shared a video to his Instagram featuring him and his little girl sporting similar shoes.

 "When you've got just too much swag going on in your house.
-When you and your daughter are wearing the same shoes you say, 'What's up?'" he says in the clip.
+When you and your daughter are wearing the same shoes you say, 'What's up?'" he says in the clip.0comments

 From the looks of it, Rhett and his darling family are going to have an incredible Father's Day this weekend!